 "The kind of industries that are coming to this state are requiring much more high-end, high-tech training, so that they can work on development, as well as application and manufacturing," Johnson said in January after hearing of Sandoval's budget proposal.
 "Engineering is fundamental to the diversification of the economy in this area, and therefore, engineering is growing.
 Students want to be engineers.
 They are really attracted to the new industries coming to this area."

 The new engineering space will make room for the fastest growing college on campus, now with 2,900 engineering students and nearly 90 faculty, which is double what is was in 2005.
 The college has already run out of space.
 With expected future student enrollment growth - the college anticipates needing 30 to 40 more faculty in the next five years - they will need even more space for teaching and research.

 The new engineering building is moving through the design stages in preparation for the start of construction in October 2018, with the building scheduled for completion in June 2020.
 With University funding, the design process started last November, and the schematic design just completed.
 The next step, design development, is set to be complete in October, and the design will be finalized in July 2018.

 Offering a new gateway to the east side of campus on Evans Avenue, the building will be approximately 87,000 square feet and four stories tall.
 Only three stories will be visible from Evans Avenue.
 The building's exterior will be constructed of brick, metal wall panels and curtain wall glazing to fit with the design of adjacent buildings.
-It will create a full engineering complex that includes several other engineering facilities supporting its five departments: Computer Science and Engineering, Civil and Environmental Engineering, Electrical and Biomedical Engineering and Chemical and Materials Engineering.
+It will create a full engineering complex that includes several other engineering facilities supporting its five departments: Computer Science and Engineering, Civil and Environmental Engineering, Electrical and Biomedical Engineering, Chemical and Materials Engineering, and Mechanical Engineering.